 Interaction with other people, animals, or contagious conditions are prime candidates for exposure to biological hazards.
-The Artist/Artist led team must mitigate their personnel encountering biological hazards in relation to the installation of the artwork, or make good the site.
+The artist must mitigate their personnel encountering biological hazards in relation to the installation of the artwork, or make good the site.

 Unseen Hazards